 You’ve probably seen those little lobster pincers before.
 Most commonly used to finish the end of a necklace or bracelet, the little clasp opens and closes for a quick release.

-A simple grey wire used for stringing on your beads – great for beginner bracelets!
+A simple gold or silver 7 strand flexi wire used for stringing on your beads – great for beginner bracelets!

 As the name suggests these space out your design and sit in-between your main beads.
 They add a little shine to your design, save you using up too many of your favourite beads and also come in handy for hiding any knots if you’re making a stretch bracelet with elastic.